-On a monthly basis, and in contrast to the annual conditions, January exhibited colder-than-average temperatures (by $<1^{\circ}$ C) over most of the Labrador Sea, Newfoundland, and the northeastern Scotian Shelf (Fig. 2).
-Over the Gulf of St. Lawrence, the remainder of the Scotian Shelf and the Gulf of Maine, temperatures were slightly above normal.
-Warm conditions generally prevailed from
+The German Weather Service publishes monthly mean temperature anomalies relative to the 1961-90 means for the North Atlantic Ocean in their publication Die Grosswetterlagen Europas.
+During January, colder-than-average temperatures (by <1°C) covered most of the Labrador Sea, Newfoundland, and the northeastern Scotian Shelf (Fig. 1).
+In contrast, over the Gulf of St. Lawrence, the remainder of the Scotian Shelf and the Gulf of Maine, temperatures were slightly above normal.
+Warm conditions generally prevailed from February to May over the Labrador Sea with a maximum in April as anomalies ranged from +1 to +6°C. The highest anomalies lay along the Labrador coast.
+The second highest monthly anomalies (+1 to +4°C) were in February.

-Fig. 1.
-The annual air temperature anomalies (°C) over the northwest Atlantic in 1996 relative to the 1961-90 means (taken from Grosswetterlagen Europas).
-The shaded anomalies indicate areas of below normal temperatures.

-February to May over the Labrador Sea with a maximum in April as anomalies ranged from +1° to +6°C. The highest anomalies lay along the Labrador coast.
-The second highest monthly anomalies (+1° to +4°C) were in February.
 Warmer-than-normal air temperatures also dominated the southern regions of Atlantic Canada from February to April.
-During June to November, air temperatures throughout the entire Northwest Atlantic fluctuated about their long-term average, with both the amplitude and sign of the anomalies varying spatially and month to month.
-In December, warm conditions once again covered most of the Northwest Atlantic with temperatures 2-6°C above normal.
+From June to November, air temperatures throughout the entire northwest Atlantic fluctuated about their long-term average, with both the amplitude and sign of the anomalies varying spatially and month to month.
+In December, warm conditions once again covered most of the.
+NW Atlantic with temperatures 2-6°C above normal.
 The warmest anomalies were found over northern Labrador and southern Baffin Island.

-Monthly air temperature anomalies for 1995 and 1996 relative to their 1961-90 mean at Godthaab in Greenland, Iqaluit on Baffin Island, Cartwright on the Labrador coast, St. John's in Newfoundland, Magdalen Islands in the Gulf of St. Lawrence, Sable Island on the Scotian Shelf, Boston in the western Gulf of Maine, and Cape Hatteras at the southern boundary of the NAFO region (see Fig. 3 for locations) are shown in Fig. 4.
+Monthly air temperature anomalies for 1995 and 1996 relative to their 1961-90 mean at Godthaab in Greenland, Iqaluit on Baffin Island, Cartwright on the Labrador coast, St. John's in Newfoundland, Magdalen Islands in the Gulf of St. Lawrence, Sable Island on the Scotian Shelf, Boston in the western Gulf of Maine, and Cape Hatteras at the southern boundary of the NAFO region (see Fig. 2 for locations) are shown in Fig. 3.
 The predominance of warmer-than-normal air temperatures in the first half of 1996 is clearly evident at most sites.
 At Godthaab, June to November anomalies were negative but rose to 2°C above normal in December.
 Cartwright and St. John's show a somewhat similar pattern to Godthaab except for the very warm temperatures in mid-summer.
-The Magdalen Islands in the Gulf of St. Lawrence were warmerthan-normal throughout the year.
+The Magdalen Islands in the Gulf of St. Lawrence were warmer-than-normal throughout the year.
 From Sable Island south, the late autumn was cold.
-Note that for all sites, December generally shows extremely warm conditions.
-The highest anomalies were recorded at Iqaluit (6°C) and the lowest at Cape Hatteras (<1°C).
+Note that for all sites, December generally shows extremely warm conditions: The highest December anomalies were recorded at Iqaluit (6°C) and the lowest at Cape Hatteras (<1°C).

-Consistent with the results presented in Fig. 1, the 1996 annual mean air temperatures at the six northernmost sites were warmer-than-normal and, with the exception of Iqaluit, exceeded their 1995 values.
-On the other hand, Iqaluit recorded the maximum anomaly observed at all eight sites $(1.5^{\circ}C)$ .
-All sites surrounding the Labrador Sea had anomalies equal to or exceeding $0.6^{\circ}C$ .
-On the Magdalen Islands in the Gulf of St. Lawrence, the annual anomaly was near 1°C while at Sable Island it was <0.2°C. At Boston and Cape Hatteras, annual air temperatures in 1996 were cooler-than-average by 0.24 and $0.2^{\circ}C$ , respectively, and
+The 1996 annual mean air temperatures at the six northernmost sites were warmer than normal and, with the exception of Iqaluit, exceeded their 1995 values.
+On the other hand, Iqaluit recorded the maximum anomaly observed at all eight sites $(1.5^{\circ}C)$ but it was similar to that observed in 1995.
+All sites surrounding the Labrador Sea had annual air temperature anomalies equal to or exceeding 0.6°C. On the Magdalen Islands in the Gulf of St. Lawrence, the annual anomaly was 1°C while at Sable Island it was <0.2°C. At Boston and Cape Hatteras, annual air temperatures in 1996 were cooler than average by 0.24 and 0.2°C, respectively, and decreased for the second year in succession.